ICONgroupCWC/Real-Time_VR_RemoteControl/README.md

 ```
 pip install opencv-python
 ```
-Moreover, the TurtleBot3 ROS packages were downloaded and set up by following the instructions provided on the official page.Please refer to the [official page](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview).Now, download this GitHub repository and copy the robot folder to your ROS workspace.
+Moreover, the TurtleBot3 ROS packages were downloaded and set up by following the instructions provided on the official page.Please refer to the [official page](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview).Now, download this GitHub repository and copy the Jetbot folder to your ROS workspace.
 After copying the folder, build your workspace:
 ```
 cd ~/<ros_workspace>/
 catkin_make
 source ~/<ros_workspace>/devel/setup.bash
 ```
+Now insert the IP address of server B into the code located at 'Jetbot/connection_check/src/check.py'.

 ### Server A
 Server A is an Ubuntu OS running machine equipped with ROS (Robot Operating System).To set up Server A, first, create a ROS workspace.
 Next, download this GitHub repository.
 Finally, copy the Server A folder into your ROS workspace and  build your workspace: